 Around the world, protracted crises and sudden-onset emergencies have left millions of people displaced from their homes.
-While most of these people are displaced within their own country or the wider region, some people venture on life threatening journeys to seek international protection in Europe.
+While most of these people stay within their own country or the wider region, some people seek international protection in Europe.

-EU governments should share responsibility and improve asylum systems
+EU governments should share responsibility for people seeking safety in Europe and overhaul asylum systems